MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/main-form-presentations.md

  The home button takes users to the dashboard that is the starting page for Dynamics 365  for phones and tablets.

  **Process Control**
- If the table has a business process enabled, it will appear in the top right corner next to the search control in Dynamics 365 for tablets, and at the top of the screen in Dynamics 365 for phones.
+ If the table has a business process enabled, it will appear in the top-right corner next to the search control in Dynamics 365 for tablets, and at the top of the screen in Dynamics 365 for phones.

  **Search**
  People can tap the search control to open the screen to search for rows.